LocationRose Bay, Sydney, Australia

 EngineersAcor Constultants, TC Group

-From the architect.
+Text description provided by the architects.
 The Rose Bay Apartments project comprises 11 residential units, 2 shops and a basement carpark on a compact urban site.
 The plan form of the building is a T form providing all units with cross ventilation.
 On each typical floor, two units face the street as a continuous street wall in accordance with Woollahra Council’s DCP for Rose Bay (also prepared by Hill Thalis).
 The upper levels have views towards the harbour and the leafy elevated outlook towards Vaucluse.
 Roof top terraces are provided to upper level apartments of the building.
 A third unit to the rear of the property is liberated from the property boundaries and shares no common walls with its neighbours – looking towards the extensive harbour and city views to the northwest.

 The pedestrian entry sequence provides a variety of spatial experiences on the approach to the lobby area.
 Two light wells penetrate the ground floor and provide natural light and ventilation to the ground floor and carpark.
 A small landscaped court provides a pleasant outlook from the lobby located at the centre of the plan.